Jimmy Steele (Irish republican)

+In 1943 Steele, along with Patrick Donnelly, Ned Maguire and Hugh McAteer escaped from the Gaol through a trap door in the ceiling of a third floor toilet.
+Using knotted sheets, the men lowered themselves to the prison yard and used a hand made rope ladder to scale the 20 foot high wall.
+Shortly afterwards he was appointed adjutant of the Northern Command.
+While on the run he helped 21 prisoners escape from jail on 20 March 1943, this was known as The Big Derry Jail Escape.
+Several weeks later (on Easter Saturday 1943) Steele made news and a major propaganda coup when he led a group of armed Belfast IRA men as they took over the Broadway Cinema in Belfast.
+Steele and his men held a commemoration of the 1916 Easter Rising with Steele reading the Proclamation of the Irish Republic and Hugh McAteer (former Chief of Staff of the Irish Republican Army) reading a statement from the IRA Army Council to a stunned audience.

-In late 1943 Steele was sentenced to 12 years in jail and was subjected to 12 "strokes of the birch".
-Steele had been arrested on charges related to the IRAs bombing/sabotage campaign in England - the S-Plan) and the Border Campaign.
-In October, 1950 Steele was the last S-Plan internee released.
-While interned in Belfast jail Steele and other Irish republican prisoners tried to secure treatment as political prisoner.
-When their requests were denied 22 prisoners went on a "strip strike" in which they removed their clothes.
+Steele was arrested again on 29 May 1943.
+In late 1943 Steele was sentenced to 12 years in jail and was subjected to 12 "strokes of the birch" (permissible under the Special Powers Act (Northern Ireland) 1922.
+Steele had been arrested on charges related to the IRAs bombing/sabotage campaign in England - the S-Plan and the Border Campaign.
+Steele was the last S-Plan internee released (October 1950).

+While interned in Belfast jail Steele and 22 other Irish republican prisoners (one of which was the well known Irish Republican Gerry Adams Sr.) tried to secure treatment as political prisoner.
+When their requests were denied 22 prisoners went on a "strip strike" in which they removed their prison uniforms, refusing to wear the clothing of a common criminal.
 Prison authorities responded by removing everything from the prisoners cells except the frame of the bed, a sanitary vessel and a carafe of water for the whole day.
 (Mattress and blanket were returned at the end of the day.)
 The strike was called off after about three months.

+Steele was founder of the Belfast Republican Press Centre in 1970.
+He was the first editor of Republican News, which started as a monthly and later became a weekly.
 Steele was also arrested/imprisoned in 1967.
 He wrote for a number of republican publications, including Glor Uladh, Resurgent Ulster and An Phoblacht.
-In the 1950 United Kingdom general election Steele stood for Sinn Féin in the West Belfast constituency.
+In the 1950 United Kingdom general election Steele stood for Sinn Féin in the West Belfast constituency while the former IRA Chief of Staff Hugh McAteer ran in Derry.

-Steele was founder of the Belfast Republican Press Centre in 1970.
-He was the first editor of Republican News, which started as a monthly and later became a weekly.